-The 5-year process of evaluating juvenile drug courts continued in 2020.
+The 5-year process of evaluating juvenile drug courts continued in 2022.
 This plan was put in place when juvenile drug court statistics were not showing outcomes as good the adults courts were showing.
-Recommendations have been made to individual counties, new procedures put in place, and a 2d evaluation is pending.
+Recommendations were made to individual counties, new procedures put in place, and a 2d evaluation is pending but was stalled by covid.